 Variations of Plastic Bottle Closures

-- Polypropylene: Polypropylene is a type of plastic that can withstand the sterilization process, making it perfect for use in the pharmaceutical industry.
+- Polypropylene: Polypropylene is a plastic that withstands sterilisation, making it ideal for use in the pharmaceutical industry.

-- Polyethylene: Polyethylene is highly chemical resistant, making it perfect for products where chemical erosion and leaking are risks.
+- Polyethylene: Polyethene is highly chemically resistant, making it ideal for products where chemical erosion and leakage are risks.

 Choosing the Right Closure for a Pharmaceutical Product